 All students must carry their own malpractice insurance and provide Certificate of Insurance prior to beginning clinical courses.

-The application cycle for Spring 2020 is now open.
+The application cycle for Fall 2020 is now open.

 Applications are accepted twice a year: